cosee/native_image_cropper/CONTRIBUTING.md

 8. **Create the pull request**: Submit your PR and include a detailed description of the changes made.
 9. **Verify status checks**: Ensure all status checks are passing before finalizing your PR.

+## Report a bug

+When reporting a bug, please use the provided [template](.github/ISSUE_TEMPLATE/bug.yml) to ensure that all necessary information is included.
+This template is designed to guide you through providing the details needed to understand and address the issue effectively.

+- **Affected plugin module**: Indicate the specific package where the bug occurs, such as `native_image_cropper`, `native_image_cropper_ios`. etc.
+- **Plugin version**: Specify the version of the affected plugin where you encountered the bug.
+This helps us understand if the issue is version-specific.
+- **Device information**: Provide details about the device you are using, such as the model and operating system.
+This information is crucial for reproducing hardware-specific or OS-specific bugs.
+- **Description**: Give a clear and detailed description of the bug.
+The more specific you are, the easier it will be for us to understand the issue.
+- **Steps to reproduce**: List the steps you took when you encountered the bug.
+This should be a clear, step-by-step process to help us replicate the issue.
+- **Expected behavior**: Describe what you expected to happen when you followed the steps above.
+This helps clarify the discrepancy between expected and actual behavior.
+- **Screenshots**: If possible, include links to screenshots or images that illustrate the issue.
+Visual evidence can be very helpful in quickly identifying problems.
+- **Additional information**: Provide any other context or information that might be relevant.
+This could include error logs, console output, or conditions under which the bug does not occur.

 ---

 By following these guidelines and utilizing the provided templates, you contribute to a more organized and efficient